 Ages 6 – 10

-Focused on building an interest in science and engineering in children ages 6-10, FIRST® LEGO® League Jr. is a hands-on program designed to capture young children’s curiosity and direct it toward discovering how science and technology impact the world around them.
+Focused on building an interest in science and engineering in children ages 6-10, FIRST® LEGO® League Explore is a hands-on program designed to capture young children’s curiosity and direct it toward discovering how science and technology impact the world around them.
 This program features a real-world challenge, to be explored through research, critical thinking and imagination.
-Guided by adult coaches and the FIRST LEGO League Jr. Core Values, team members work with LEGO elements and motorized parts to build ideas and concepts and present them for review.
+Guided by adult coaches and the FIRST LEGO League Explore Core Values, team members work with LEGO elements and motorized parts to build ideas and concepts and present them for review.

 The FIRST Core Values